TheSolyboy/ubuntu-security-check/README.md

 shellcheck security-check.sh
 ```

-### Reporting Issues
-Please use our [Issue Template](https://github.com/yourusername/linux-security-assessment/issues/new/choose) when reporting bugs or requesting features.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.